Geritychina/HumanResource/README.md

 📌Distributed Applications with .Net 📌<br>

-📌SOAP,Repository Implementation & MVC 📌 <br>
+📌SOAP,Repository Implementation and MVC 📌 <br>

 Made with love by Gergana ™